kluo/edx-documentation/en_us/release_notes/source/lms/index.rst

 The new student notes feature will soon be available in edx.org and edge.edx.org courses.
 This feature will allow a student to highlight text and make notes while he progresses through the course.
-The student will then be able to review his notes in the course content or collected on a new *Notes* tab.
-No preliminary configuration will be needed to enable this feature in your courses.
+The student will then be able to review his notes in the course content or collected on a new **Notes** tab.

 ****************
 January 14, 2015